savinmikhail/Comments-Density/README.md

 docblocks, TODOs, FIXMEs, and license information.
 - **Detailed Reporting**: Provides reports on comment density and quality, which can be used to guide code reviews and maintainability assessments.
-- **Quality Check**: You can setup configuration file, and if the thresholds won't pass, the exit code will be returned with the report
+- **Quality Check**: You can set up configuration file, and if the thresholds won't pass, the exit code will be returned with the report

 ### Installation